-Swag will be presented to all entrants.
-Tech shirts, cups, hats, mugs, etc. There will be medals for all, regardless of how many loops you complete with buckles for 100-mile finishers.
+Swag will be presented to all entrants - tech shirts, buffs and other goodies courtesy of our magnificent sponsors - and many, many chances to win prizes.
+There will be medals for all, regardless of how many loops you complete with buckles for 100-mile finishers.
 If you're a legacy runner looking for the next buckle in the series, Old Goat Emeritus Steve Harvey will have it for you at the finish line.

 In addition to race food and beverages provided in the transition area, there will be popsicles on Saturday, a Saturday afternoon BBQ, and a Sunday morning breakfast for runners and race volunteers.
 Crews, spectators, friends and family members may enjoy the BBQ and breakfast for a $20 fee ($10 children 12 and under) payable online or at the event; wristbands will be given to those who purchase the meal plan.

 Please check out our upcoming new website for more information and updates on prices, camping maps, food lists and volunteer sign-up sheet.

 Active duty military and first responders may receive a 25% discount.
 Email email@example.com for the coupon code.
 Please indicate which branch of service, city, and department.